South Africa Ravaged by Devastating Storm: Floods, Mudslides, and Chaos

 Travel disruptions.

 Travel in the Western Cape has been significantly disrupted, with several road closures due to widespread flooding and infrastructure damage.
 Commuters have been left stranded, and displaced residents have found temporary accommodations in community halls.
-The heavy and strong winds that started on Sunday have wreaked havoc in various areas.
+The heavy rainfall and strong winds that started on Sunday have wreaked havoc in various areas.

 Officials are actively addressing numerous incidents of fallen trees and rockfalls across the province.
 The N-2 highway at Botrivier, in particular, has been severed after a section of the road was washed away, making it impossible to travel to and from Cape Town.